gt3/tracker/README.md

 ## `npm install @csod-oss/tracker`

-Use this wrapper to integrate with product/web analytics sdks.
+Use this module to integrate with analytics vendor sdks.

 ### Benefits
+- Abstract out vendor specific implementation so your app can integrate with multiple vendors with a common API.
+- Enforce consistency with Typescript types.
 - Redux-friendly
   - Action-oriented design
-  - Developer tools support
+  - Easy integration with developer tools
-- Abstract out vendor specific implementation so your app can integrate with multiple vendors with a common API

-### Quick start
+## Quick start

-## 1. Hookup middleware to Redux store
+### 1. Hookup middleware to Redux store

 This part involves setting up the tracker middleware to prepare your app to send tracking events.

+There are two primary configuration options available:
+1. App Settings - Controls tracker behavior.
+2. Vendor API Options - Used for Vendor API initialization.

 ```typescript
 // [createTrackerStoreEnhancer] creates the store enhancer/middleware, [AppSettings] is a type